cran-task-views/WebTechnologies/WebTechnologies.md

 ### Parsing Structured Web Data

-The vast majority of web-based data is structured as plain text, HTML, XML, or JSON (javascript object notation).
+The vast majority of web-based data is structured as plain text, HTML, XML, or JSON.
 Web service APIs increasingly rely on JSON, but XML is still prevalent in many applications.
 There are several packages for specifically working with these format.
 These functions can be used to interact directly with insecure web pages or